iDeveloper-brandon/Starbucks-clone/README.md

+# Clone Starbucks.com

-# I have tried to clone Starbucks.com with only frontend part.
+I have tried to clone Starbucks.com with only frontend part.
 Unfortunately, i could not make it reponsively.

 Live demo is available from https://ideveloper-brandon.github.io/Starbucks-clone/